Welcome to Squirrels

 Who helps us to learn?

 Mrs Placentino is our main classroom teacher, she works Monday to Thursday.
 Our full time classroom teaching assistant is Ms Johnson.
-On a Friday Squirrels are very lucky to be taught by the headteacher and deputy headteacher; Mrs Hemery and Mrs Doy!
+On a Friday Squirrels are taught by Mr. Williams (no relation to Mrs Williams in Hedgehogs!).
 Mrs Williams and Mrs Hutchins are the teacher and teaching assistant in Hedgehogs.
-Mrs Axenderrie, Mrs Hammond and Miss Bramley will also be working with small groups and individual children across KS1.
+Mrs Axenderrie and Mrs Hammond will also be working with small groups and individual children across KS1.

 Learning and teaching